frostbyte134/frostbyte134.github.io/_posts/2019-05-09-crn-perceptual.markdown

 ### Abstarct
 * Given a semantic label map, our approach produces an image with __photographic appearance that conforms to the input layout__ (seg map) - what makes them to say like this in the intro?
-* The approach thus function as a __rendering engine__ that takes a 2dim semantic spcification of the scene and produces a corresponding photographic image.
+* The approach thus function as a __rendering engine__ that takes a 2dim semantic specification of the scene and produces a corresponding photographic image.
 * does not rely on adversarial training